South Africa – a nation hungry and desperate for change.

 Since 2012, Sanral has tried its best to see OUTA fold under the pressure of its practice of ‘attrition through lawfare’ and a multi-million rand propaganda campaign.
 However, there is nothing that beats the ability to strengthen the resilience and determination of civil activism, than a Government department or State Owned Entity (SOE) which lacks transparency and behaves with arrogance, as it ignores the need to meaningfully engage with the citizens on matters that impacts them.

 After three and a half years of challenging the e-toll debacle and with dwindling reserves, OUTA’s executive decided to revisit the organisation’s strategy in September 2015.
 A new energy and effort was mapped out and planned to appointment professional employees and specific work place structures, in order to offer a value based organisation for society to support.
-Funders and donors were invited to become members of an interactive movement for social change and meaningful intervention.
-The uptake and growth has been phenomenal, not least of all being the organisation’s decision to offer legal support and assistance for its members who are summonsed for the non-payment of e-tolls.
+Funders and donors were invited to become supporters of an interactive movement for social change and meaningful intervention.
+The uptake and growth has been phenomenal, not least of all being the organisation’s decision to offer legal support and assistance for its supporters who are summonsed for the non-payment of e-tolls.

 Part of the change entailed that the OUTA’s Executives contemplated building an organization that could broaden its work into other areas of civil action, taking its learning and expertise beyond the issue of the e-toll saga and into other areas of tax policy review, state squander, maladministration and corruption.